General Undergraduate Admission Requirements

 Students in the College of Education must meet all University requirements found in the Academic Information section of this catalog.
 Specific requirements of the College of Education include the following:

-- A minimum cumulative GPA of 2.75 for all college-level coursework completed at CUC.
+- Earn a minimum cumulative GPA of 2.75 for all college-level coursework completed at CUC.

-- A grade of C or higher in all prerequisite courses
+- A minimum grade of C or higher is required for all courses taken in a CUC CoE program.

-- The College of Education Initial Licensure Program has a stipulation indicating that students in the COE may not take any course as Pass/Fail without permission of the Division Chair or College Dean.
-Students may not take a course as Pass/Fail if the course is mandated by their licensure program through ISBE.
-Students may not take a course as Pass/Fail including courses with the following course codes - EDEC, EDEL, EDMG, EDSC, EDSP, EDKS and EDUC.
+The College of Education Initial Licensure Program has a stipulation indicating that students in the COE may not take any course as Pass/Fail without permission of the Division Chair or College Dean.
+Students may not take a course as Pass/Fail, including courses with the following course codes - EDEC, EDEL, EDMG, EDSC, EDSP, EDKS and EDUC.
 The student teaching internship course and the edTPA course are excluded from this policy because they are automatically Pass/Fail.
 General education courses outside of the required licensure programs may be taken as Pass/Fail if they are in alignment with the University policy.